wavesplatform/docs.wavesplatform/docs/en/ride/script/standard-library.md

 We recommend to use version 3 of the Standard Library when developing applications; versions 1 and 2 are required for backward compatibility.

 > :warning: Standard library version 4 becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
-Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/) only.

 Changes in versions are shown in the table.